Halvkyrie/Fallout76-Strings/README.md

 ### Shared Strings

+NOTE: All the Tagging done via this dictionary is now removed and handled by the shared tagging rules.
+What remains here is a couple of formatting changes and individual string edits

 Much like the Shared Tagging Header Rules, this is the personalized dictionary.
 Similarly made for tagging item for streamlined Invent-O-Matic use, but with some other tweaks too.
 Certain items, **C**onstructible **OBJ**ects etc have been edited to have more unified naming for better sorting.
 Some items have rarity as a comment.
 Some tags here end up incomplete if not used with the related header rule set.